Start the conversation

 Venture capitalists have piled more than $550 million into Peloton already, but the actual valuation of the company will be determined by the market.

 Those financiers valued Peloton at $1.4 billion.

 But last year's funding round left Peloton with a valuation of $4.15 billion.

 Now that the IPO is gaining steam, the latest valuation projections are for more than $8 billion.

 Again, we simply won't know what the company is truly worth until the market decides.
 But these valuation numbers are coming from some of the world's largest banks with skin in the game.

-When Is the Peloton IPO Date?
+When Was the Peloton IPO?